JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

     </tr>
 </table>

-### Hints and scope
+### Placeholder

-Provide hints and scope as placeholder text.
+Provide hints such as search scope as placeholder text.

 ![](search_field_hints.png){width=706}

 ### Search and Replace fields

-Mark the Search and Replace fields with labels or placeholders when shown together to distinguish between them.
+Mark the Search and Replace fields with placeholders when shown together to distinguish between them.

 ![](search_field_search_replace.png){width=706}

 ### Search options

-Use [icon buttons](icon_button.md) inside the search field to save space and not to overload the UI and to be able to use them in already packed UI such as the Speed Search popup in trees or lists.
+Use [icon buttons](icon_button.md) inside the search field to save space and not to overload the UI.

 ![](search_field_search_options.png){width="706"}

-Icon buttons should change color when enabled so that it is clear which options are currently enabled.
+Icon buttons should change background color when enabled so that it is clear which options are currently enabled.

 ![](search_field_enabled_icons.png){width=706}